RAVI-PRAVEEN/Ecommerce_site/README.md

 This is a React-based e-commerce application with a backend API, enabling users to browse products, add them to a cart, and place orders.
 The project demonstrates state management, routing, and API integration.

-The technologies used for this project are:-
+The technologies used for this project are:- ->Frontend codebase: React
-Frontend codebase: React
-Backend codebase: Python with tornado framework
+->Backend codebase: Python with tornado framework ->Database: MySQL
-Database: MySQL

-The features oof the app are :-
+The features of the app are :-
 Frontend
 Login/signup page:
 ->Users can register a new account or login with existing credentials.